 Grab your washed and trimmed green beans and make sure they are bone dry.

-Throw them on the baking sheet and coat the green beans with fat, fish sauce, and a few grinds of pepper.
+Throw them on the baking sheet and coat the green beans with fat, fish sauce (or coconut aminos), and a few grinds of pepper.

 Arrange the beans in a single layer on the tray…